How free access for members works

 As a 'thank you' for our members' vital support for our work, a membership card acts as a key unlocking the nation's independent heritage

 Nothing tells a nation’s story like its homes.
 Every member of Historic Houses helps Britain’s independent heritage for future generations.
-By way of a thank you, the owners of hundreds of our homes and gardens invite you to pay them a visit for free.
+By way of a thank you, the owners of several hundred out of our collection of over a thousand homes and gardens invite you to pay them a visit for free.

 Our association is the largest group of historic houses in the UK, and ranges from imposing castles and impressive palaces to elegant stately homes and hidden, sleepy, manor houses.
 From large to small, medieval to Victorian, most are lived-in family homes, not static museums; chairs really are used for sitting in and dogs and children are never far away.
 Join us the owners and custodians of these special places will share their stories, and their homes, in a variety of ways.